After raising $14 million in Series A financing, Dylan Field, Co-founder and CEO of Figma, said something that hit close to home:

 At Lokalise, we use it to build mockups and collaborate on new landing pages or campaigns.
 We can iterate quickly and move forward faster thanks to the collaborative nature of Figma.

-Because design-led localization has become so important we developed the Lokalise plugin for Figma which, shortly after launch, became our most installed plugin.
+Because design-stage localization has become so important we developed the Lokalise plugin for Figma which, shortly after launch, became our most installed plugin.
 There is a good reason for that.

 For instance, Withings, a connected health pioneer, managed to achieve a 90% faster feature rollout and make its app available in 190 countries and 11 languages – all thanks to the power combo of Lokalise and Figma.